zhzwz/coderzhaoziwei.github.io/_posts/2021-07-03-acg-guide-en.md

 background: https://cdn.jsdelivr.net/gh/coderzhaoziwei/jekyll-theme-acg/assets/images/pixiv78375860.png
 ---

 > My English is poor.
-In the event of any discrepancy, the Simplified Chinese guide shall prevail.
+In the event of any discrepancy, the Simplified Chinese post shall prevail.

 ## Quick start